 David is the legal adviser to all PPP assets managed by Infranexus and provides services covering compliance management, regulatory authority management, contract management and advice, human resources and work health safety advice, financial covenant management, property/lease management, insurance renewal management, stakeholder/shareholder management and external legal management.
 He is also Company secretary to all Infranexus and managed asset entities and performs the role across a number of other entities.

 David qualified to practice as a barrister and solicitor of the Supreme Court of Victoria in 1995 and has been an in-house lawyer for 13 years.
 Previous roles include solicitor with Sparke Helmore, Andersen Legal and Mallesons (King Wood Mallesons) and in-house lawyer with Solution 6, Alpha West, and Spotless Group.

 National Quality, Risk & Compliance Manager

-Ashley is responsible for the Assetco National Quality, Risk and Compliance ‘overlay’ on the managing entities of each asset, including managing the Assetco wide management system, ensuring all relevant quality, risk and compliance requirements are met.
+Ashley is responsible for the Infranexus National Quality, Risk and Compliance ‘overlay’ on the managing entities of each asset, including managing the Infranexus wide management system, ensuring all relevant quality, risk and compliance requirements are met.
 His responsibilities in relation to Southern Cross Station include Rail Safety, Quality Assurance, OHS and Environmental Certifications and external audit processes.
-Ashley has 12 years experience at Southern Cross Station including working with the State on the redevelopment and management of the site during the construction phase for some 5 years before taking up the Assetco role.
+Ashley has 12 years experience at Southern Cross Station including working with the State on the redevelopment and management of the site during the construction phase for some 5 years before taking up the Infranexus role.